Free Baptist Church

 In recent years, Androscoggin County has experienced revitalization efforts focused on preserving its history and promoting tourism.
 The area boasts a wealth of historical landmarks, including the Bates Mill complex and various museums, which attract visitors interested in learning about its industrial past.
 Additionally, the county's natural beauty, with its rivers, parks, and lakes, has made it a popular destination for outdoor recreational activities.
 Overall, Androscoggin County's history is characterized by industrial growth, cultural diversity, and the ability to adapt to changing economic circumstances.

-This timeline provides a condensed summary of the historical journey of Androscoggin County, Maine.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Androscoggin County, Maine.